mechanomi/hunting-unicorns/README.md

 ### Troubleshooting the build

-Sometimes, the build may stop updating the HTML like you expect.
+Sometimes, the build may stop updating the HTML as you expect.
 If this happens, terminate the build command and try again.
 If the problem persists, try resetting the build output and starting from scratch.
 You can reset the build output by removing the `_out` directory:

 ```console
 $ rm -rf _out